Samuel Hyde House: History

 The building was built in 1909–1910 by John Charles Olmsted and the architecture firm Bebb & Mendel for liquor magnate Samuel Hyde.
 The two-story brick house is fronted by a portico with Corinthian columns; there is a brick carriage house in back.
 The grounds were laid out by the Olmsted Brothers.
 The Olmsteds played a prominent role in designing Seattle's system of parks and boulevards, and were responsible for landscaping the grounds of the 1909 Alaska–Yukon–Pacific Exposition on the campus of the University of Washington.

 The house was sold by Hyde six years after completion so he could focus his attention on his coal industry investments.
 Prior to 1994 the house would go thru numerous owners.

 On April 21, 1994 the US government purchased the house for $1.1 million, and the US Office of Foreign Missions has had ownership of the location since then.
 From 1994–April 2018 the US government has allowed the house to be used as residence for Russia's Seattle consul general, and in April 2018 the US State Department evicted the consul general following the White House ordered closure of Russia's Seattle consulate office.

-As of early 2025 the US and Russian governments are in talks to opening the house again.
+As of early 2025 the US and Russian governments are in talks of opening the house again.